Summary

 Notable Quotes

-"Design as scale is humanism scale."
+"Design at scale is really humanism at scale."

 More Videos